AdamBoley/Fleet-Command/README.md

 Towards the end of the project's development, I decided to tackle the numerous formatting errors that had cropped up.
 Since the project contains many long strings of text that help inform the player, reformatting was challenging.

-For function calls with several arguments, I placed the arguments onto indented new lines
+For function calls with several arguments, I placed all of the arguments onto indented new lines

 For inputs assigned to variables, I used the backslash character to place the continuation text onto new lines